Custom House Dublin 1

 The National Library of Ireland on Kildare Street in Dublin.
 Photo: YvonneM – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=15120535

 The library also has a free genealogy advice service.
-The National Library also hosts exhibitions year-round at its main building on Kildare Street, but also at Meeting House Square in the Temple Bar section of the city and at the Bank of Ireland Cultural and Heritage Centre on Westmoreland Street.
-See a list of current and future exhibitions here.
+The National Library also hosts exhibitions throughout the year at its main See a list of current and future exhibitions here.

 The National Gallery of Ireland – while entry to the permanent collections at The National Gallery of Ireland is free, you will have to pay to see other ticketed events.